Reed-CompBio/spras/docs/tutorial/beginner.rst

 0.3 Set up the SPRAS environment
 -------------------------------------

+SHOW HOW TO SET UP SPRAS env
+ALSO EXPLAIN what is happening
 From the root directory of the SPRAS repository, create and activate the Conda environment and install the SPRAS python package:

 .. code:: bash